probot/probot.github.io/_apps/all-contributors.md

 - akameco
 ---

 ✨ Recognize all contributors, not just the ones who push code.
-Simply add a contributor with comments on issues or pull requests, e.g. `@all-contributors please add tbenning for design`
+Simply add a contributor with comments on issues or pull requests, e.g. `@all-contributors please add @tbenning for design`